nyu-cs-gy-6533-fall-2022/base/Assignment_1/requirements/Assignment-1_Images.md

 You must pay attention to the following issues:

 * The addition of images can generate results greater than the maximum value of a pixel (in a PPM file, the maximum value is equal to 255).
-You must allow this behavior for the \texttt{add} operator
+You must allow this behavior for the `add` operator
 (operator+).
 However, when using the addition assignment operator (operator+=), you must average the result of adding the two pixels values.

 * The subtracting operator can produce pixels with values less than zero (0).
-You must take care of this issue (hint: \texttt{std::clamp}).
+You must take care of this issue (hint: clamp the value).

 * The multiplication of pixels by a scalar can produce overflows and underflows of pixels values.